 “Bok Cheet Gai” Slow Cooker Chinese White Cut Chicken

 The traditional recipe for bok cheet gai is fabulously easy: chicken + water + heat, done!
 My dad also cut the chicken up with cleaver like a pro.
 I, on the other hand, am afraid of losing a finger while struggling with a hot slippery chicken.
-I discovered that the key to cutting the chicken is to let it rest and cool down, it’s effortless after the chicken has been refrigerated.
+I discovered that the key to cutting the chicken is to let it rest and cool down.

 One Chicken, Many Meals